Court orders Pentagon to halt work on Microsoft’s JEDI cloud contract after Amazon protests

 · *A federal judge approved Amazon's motion to have the Defense Department suspend work on the $10 billion JEDI cloud contract. *

 · *The Pentagon awarded the...
-Business Insider Also reported by •The Verge •MarketWatch
+Business Insider Also reported by •The Verge •Seattle Times